 Ullr Fest Survival Guide

-Celebrating its 54th year, Ullr Fest is one of Breck’s trademark events – a truly community-oriented celebration in which you can always scan the mob of 12,000 partiers and recognize a couple dozen of them under their horned helmets.
-Wether plunging into the ice-encrusted Maggie Pond, burning an old pair of skis in the massive bonfire, pedaling down the parade route on a fat bike, being pulled along in a kayak or hot tub, partaking in the 200-foot-long shot ski or sipping on a warm brew and vigilantly pivoting out of the path of howling, stumbling Vikings there is something for everyone.
+Ullr Fest is one of Breck’s trademark events – a truly community-oriented celebration in which you can always scan the mob of 12,000 partiers and recognize a couple dozen of them under their horned helmets.
+Whether plunging into the ice-encrusted Maggie Pond, burning an old pair of skis or Christmas tree in the massive bonfire, pedaling down the parade route on a fat bike, being pulled along in a kayak or hot tub, partaking in the 200-foot-long shot ski or sipping on a warm brew and vigilantly pivoting out of the path of howling, stumbling Vikings – there is something for everyone.
 Join in on the imploring chants to the Norse God of Snow.
-This year is the best kind of year to celebrate Ullr – when the streets are lined with building-size piles of snow and the entire landscape is a magical, sparkling white.
-Ullr is clearly happy with his work this year.
-We’re all happy.
 Ullr Fest is a rite of passage that no local or visitor should ever miss.
 It’s a chance to don your fur vests and viking helmets, party with your friends every night, and literally do your snow dance.
-But, there are a few things you’ve gotta know to survive Ullr Fest and have the most fun you possibly can. – Shauna Farnell
+But, there are a few things you’ve gotta know to survive Ullr Fest and have the most fun you possibly can.

 So if you want the authentic Breckenridge experience, with a town that comes alive, plan to visit Breck during Ullr Fest and you’ll come home with great pictures and even better stories.
 You’ll find long time locals whooping it up with visitors, chanting “Ullr, Ullr, Ullr!”, and everyone’s having a good time – especially when it snows!! – Elizabeth Miller